Code-Institute-Submissions/physics-code/README.md

 All numbers are set to a maximum of two decimal places in the final answer (reaction time and coefficient of friction allows for three decimal place inputs).
 This avoids extreme numbers with insignificant data.

+### Custom Alert Boxes

+Custom alert boxes were first introduced as a last minute alternative to the default JavaScript alert boxes.
+The default boxes, although effective, did not appear visually to represent the site nor fit in with any particular theme.
+Although a few options were tested, only one particular style was considered.
+The custom dialog (sic) box tutorials at [Develop.com](https://www.developphp.com/video/JavaScript/Custom-Alert-Box-Programming-Tutorial) were decided on due to the ease of integration and simplicity of styling.
+However, the code itself is not without problems, especially as it is not written for mobile first.
+On a small display the alert box does not render correctly, is not fluid and the "close" button can not be seen.
+It is also noted that the overlay does not extend all the way down to the footer and some vertical scrolling, although extremely limited, is still possible.

+The original script allowed for a 550px sized box which would render correctly on large screen directly in the centre of the screen with the following code:

+    function CustomAlert(){
+    this.render = function(dialog){
+    ~~let winW = window.innerWidth;~~ // Removed
+    let winH = window.innerHeight;
+    let dialogoverlay = document.getElementById('dialogoverlay');
+    let dialogbox = document.getElementById('dialogbox');
+    dialogoverlay.style.display = "block";
+    dialogoverlay.style.height = winH+"px";
+    ~~dialogbox.style.left = (winW/2) - (550 * .5)+"px";~~ // Removed
+    dialogbox.style.top = "100px";
+    dialogbox.style.display = "block";
+    document.getElementById('dialogboxhead').innerHTML = '<strong>Share your score to Facebook</strong>';
+    document.getElementById('dialogboxbody').innerHTML = dialog;
+    document.getElementById('dialogboxfoot').innerHTML = '<button  class="btn btn-danger"  onclick="Alert.ok()"><i  class="far fa-times-circle"></i> Close</button>';
+    }
+    this.ok = function(){
+    document.getElementById('dialogbox').style.display = "none";
+    document.getElementById('dialogoverlay').style.display = "none";
+    }
+    }
+    let Alert = new CustomAlert();

+However, because of the fixed sizing the two lines (as indicated) were removed to make the code mobile-first responsive.

+The CSS delivers the style to the boxes and now provides the location as well.

+    #dialogbox {
+    display: none;
+    position: fixed;
+    margin-top: 17.5%;
+    top: 50%;
+    left: 50%;
+    transform: translate(-50%, -50%);
+    background: #0b6623;
+    border-radius: 7px;
+    width: 67.7%;
+    max-width: 550px;
+    z-index: 2001;
+    }

+The margin-top, top, left, transform: translate, colour, width and max-width were all modified to allow for mobile first display rendering.

+All the other code remains identical to the tutorial code in the link above (with the exception of the JavaScript "var" being replaced with "let").

+Some minor issues still remain, the code doesn't allow for a natural centre for the dialog box and due to the length of the messages in the dialog box body, the alert box now wraps (appropriately) on smaller displays.

 ## KNOWN BUGS

 [Top](#contents)